 The amount of out-of-pocket expense will vary depending on the course they undertake and the training provider chosen.

 The fee may be paid on the student's behalf by an employer or another third party unrelated to the training provider but cannot be paid or waived by the training provider.

 Under the free training for Year 12 graduates initiative, the Queensland Government will cover the full cost of training in a high priority qualification.
 This means eligible participants will not be required to contribute to the cost of their training.

-Visit the Certificate 3 Guarantee page in the training providers section of this site for more detailed information, including the program guidelines.
+Read more about the Certificate 3 Guarantee in the training providers section, including the program guidelines.